WRITE A DRABBLE!

 Before you embark on a journey to write a drabble, be sure to visit Art of the Drabble.
 Creating these ever-so-short stories, is more difficult than it may sound.
 Are you ready for a challenge?

 Great!
-Start by picking a topic.
+Start by picking a topic or main theme (see more below).
 Your everyday life is a great place to look.
 Consider what you hear on the radio or from passersby or in conversations with others.
 Look around.
 Do you see something beautiful?
 Or disturbing?
 Did you read something in the newspaper that moved you?
 Anything will do!

 Ready to write?
 Don't overthink it.
-Just start telling the story and see where it goes.
+Just start telling the story in normal everyday language.
+(Remember: a drabble is a prose story, not a poem; see more about this below.)
 Keep it close to 100 words but don't worry about word count at first; get the story down.
+See 4 Elements to a Complete Story below for more details.
 Pro tip: All of my first drafts are written by hand; it seems that my heart and mind are more in alignment this way, and the message of the story is more easily coaxed into existence.

 It is only when I feel complete with the first draft that the story is typed into the computer.
 This is where the real work begins.
-I revisit the story again—word by word—considering facts (if necessary), language, names, tense, duplications, nuance, word-count, punctuation, and more, and only work on one story at a time.
+Remember: Editing and rewrites make for the best story (see more below).
+I revisit the story again—word by word—considering the theme, facts (if necessary), language, names, tense, duplications, nuance, word-count, punctuation, and more.

 What’s in your pen to share?
 Write on!